LoopKit/loopdocs/docs/version/development.md

 |25|0.80|0.75|
 |30|1.00|0.80|

-Notice that the GPBA using 20%, which was selected to be similar to <code>Temp Basal</code> for lower glucose values, delivers sooner at first, but by the end of half an hour, the <code>Temp Basal</code> column shows the full 1 U, whereas the GPBA of 20% column does not.
+Notice that the <code>GBPA</code> using 20%, which was selected to be similar to <code>Temp Basal</code> for lower glucose values, delivers sooner at first, but by the end of half an hour, the <code>Temp Basal</code> column shows the full 1 U, whereas the <code>GBPA</code> of 20% column does not.
 This is because the basal program inside the pump keeps track of how much is delivered to reach the **rate** requested.

 ### `Integral Retrospective Correction` (<code>IRC</code>):